alexdkt/Angry-Bomb/README.md

 * Navigate to the project folder.
 * Select it and click open.
 * In the project view, go to Assets/Scenes/
-* Open AngryBomb.rogueScene
+* Open AngryBomb, VideoBlocks or Basket.rogueScene
 * Enjoy!

 # Notes
 * To view the camera use the browser (not the Rogue Editor) in HTTPS
-* Tested on Chrome (MacOs) and iPhone (Safari)
+* Tested on Chrome and iPhone (Safari)
-* Background from <a href="https://www.freepik.com/vectors/vintage">Vintage vector created by vectorpocket - www.freepik.com</a>
+* AngryBomb background model from <a href="https://quaternius.itch.io/platformer-pack">LowPoly Platformer Pack by quaternius</a>

 # Rogue Engine
 https://rogueengine.io/